 - Recommendations on Acute Bleed Management – PwHA and Inhibitors

-- Caution with dose and duration of bypass therapy:
+- Caution with dose and duration of BPA:

 - Acute bleeding events should be managed with rFVIIa, at a dose of 90-120 mcg/kg as an initial dose.
 The vast majority of bleeds should be able to be managed with 1-3 doses administered at no more frequency than q2h intervals.

-- Use of aPCC for breakthrough bleed treatment for patients on emicizumab should be avoided if possible, and rFVIIa should be the first option used to treat.
+- Use of aPCC for breakthrough bleed treatment for patients on emicizumab should be avoided if possible, and rFVIIa should be the first option used to treat bleeds as the use in combination with emicizumab does not alter the rFVIIa safety profile.
 If aPCC is used, it should be limited to no more than 50 IU/kg administered as an initial dose and not exceed 100 IU/kg/day.
-Duration of aPCC therapy should also be minimized, as prolonged use for >24 hours, especially with doses above 100 IU/kg/day, was associated with thrombosis and TMA.
+Duration of aPCC therapy should also be minimized, as prolonged use for >24 hours with doses above 100 IU/kg/day may be associated with thrombosis and TMA.

 - Repeated dosing of any BPA beyond the above recommendations should be performed under medical supervision with consideration for verifying severity of bleeds prior to continuing to repeat dosing.

-- For significant bleeding that is not responding to BPA, consider using porcine factor VIII or human FVIII if partially tolerized.
-Use of these agents would also allow therapeutic monitoring with access to the bovine chromogenic assay.
+- For significant bleeding that is not responding to BPA, consider using porcine FVIII or human FVIII if partially tolerized.
+Use of these agents would also allow therapeutic monitoring with the bovine chromogenic assay.

 - Management of TMA: Use of aPCC should cease immediately.
-The half-life of emicizumab is 28 days and it will remain in the patient’s system for months after discontinuation of emicizumab.
+The half-life of emicizumab is >28 days and it will remain in the patient’s system for months after discontinuation of emicizumab.
 Each of the reported cases of emicizumab+aPCC TMA resolved quickly after discontinuation of aPCC with supportive care alone or in conjunction with plasmapheresis.
 In the 2 cases treated with plasmapheresis, emicizumab was not completely removed and in spite of discontinuation of emicizumab one of these patients had measurable emicizumab laboratory effects for several months.
-Emicizumab was restarted in two patients without recurrence of TMA.
+Emicizumab has been restarted successfully in patients without recurrence of TMA.